peberanek/ai-sandbox/README.md

 Alternatively, large providers such as [Microsoft Azure](https://ai.azure.com/) , [Google Cloud](https://cloud.google.com/vertex-ai) (available through [OCRE](https://www.e-infra.cz/novinky/cloudove-sluzby-k-dispozici-uzivatelum-cesnet-prostrednictvim-ramcovych-smluv-ocre)), and platforms like OpenRouter also offer model inference services.
 Their suitability — particularly regarding data privacy and security — remains a topic for future evaluation.

+## Integrations

+For additional integrations (like spending management) see `integrations/`.

+Alternatively, Miloslav Konopík (Department of Computer Science and Engineering, University of West Bohemia) developed [Open WebUI Credit System](https://github.com/kivzcu/openwebui-credit-system) with some limitations (e.g. does not limit spending via API).

 ## Roadmap

 * **RAG Pipelines**: Although Open WebUI provides basic RAG functionality to enhance model inference with external data (e.g., from documents), finding the right combination of an embedding model — especially one that performs well with smaller languages like Czech — and a suitable vector database has proved challenging.
-Currently, e‑INFRA CZ uses OpenSearch with qwen3‑embedding‑4b, but the results are not yet ideal.
+Currently, e‑INFRA CZ uses OpenSearch with qwen3‑embedding‑4b.
 For some details, see their article [AI Docs Search](https://blog.e-infra.cz/blog/embedders/).
 This remains an area of ongoing research.

-* **Cost tracking and limiting**: Open WebUI currently lacks features for cost tracking and spending limits on paid models.
-Such functionality needs to be implemented to prevent uncontrolled costs, either through built‑in LiteLLM features (preferred) or with a custom extension such as the [Open WebUI Credit System](https://github.com/kivzcu/openwebui-credit-system).

 * **User Guides**: For new users, working with the Open WebUI or LiteLLM interface on their own can be difficult.
 A simple yet comprehensive user guide is needed.
 The AI Team of the Charles University Central Library is preparing a Czech version.